poppastring/dasblog-core/source/SeleniumPlusDasBlogCoreInACoupleOfPages.md

-### Selenium plus DasBlog-core in a Couple of Pages
+### Selenium Plus DasBlog-core in a Couple of Pages
 * You need Firefox installed to use Selenium here

 ##### Use Cases